mu-editor/pup/README.rst

 * Native Windows application MSI installer files.

-  Minimally featured, with no GUI.
+  Minimally featured, user-installable, with no GUI.
   They do add an entry to the Windows Start menu, however, even though no custom icon is used yet.